 The Corporation's Retirement Savings Plan, which became effective January 1, 1995, is a profit sharing plan.
 All employees who have completed one year of continuous service and who have attained the age of twenty-one are eligible for the Retirement Savings Plan.
 Contributions to the Retirement Savings Plan may be made at the sole discretion of the Corporation.
-The Corporation did not make a contribution to the Retirement Savings Plan for the 1998 fiscal year.
+The Corporation made a contribution of \$30,000 to the Retirement Savings Plan for the 2000 fiscal year.